Health and Wellness

 • Avoid sharing personal household items

-• Clean all “high-touch” surfaces daily
+• Clean all high-touch surfaces often

 • Take steps to improve ventilation (air flow) at home